-Annika is a sustainable urbanism specialist with a Master’s in Spatial Planning & Built Environment.
-Approaching issues of urbanism, mobility, environment and spatial development from a transdisciplinary perspective, she is always enthusiastic to employ a holistic approach as well as learn from and amplify best practices globally.
+Annika Lundkvist is a sustainable urbanism specialist who approaches issues of urbanism, mobility, environment and spatial development from a transdisciplinary perspective and prioritizing a humanistic urbanist philosophy.
+She is always enthusiastic to employ a holistic approach as well as learn from and amplify best practices globally.
 Her mobility work highlights the many dimensions of enhancing walkability in communities, including the importance of quality, accessible and affordable public transportation, the myriad public health benefits and relationship to climate action.
 Central in her approach is collaborating with various actors across communities, including municipal agencies, stakeholders, community organizations, institutions and the public.

 Read more about her personal connection to issues of walkability here.

 In creating Pedestrian Space, I have been excited to synthesize years of experiences and interests as I developed this media, advocacy, and research platform on walkability.

 This work has bridged memories of mobility and daily life in five countries and multiple cities.
 It has connected directly to my love and deep appreciation for walkable communities as well as my work as a photographer, often focusing on scenes of urbanism, mobility and the built environment.

 The work takes many cues from my interdisciplinary academic background and offers a foundation to advocate for walkability as an essential dimension of sustainable, vibrant and resilient communities.

 Co-Founder & Co-Director at Urban Transit Lab (2023- present)

 Ph.D.
 Student, Institute of Geography & Spatial Organization, Polish Academy of Sciences (2023- present)